msolomon/argo/spec.md

 # Design notes

-- Cedar is intended for use with code generation, where particular queries against a schema are known at code generation time, and a codec can be generated from this information.
+- Argo is intended for use with code generation, where particular queries against a schema are known at code generation time, and a codec can be generated from this information.
 This is not often a great fit for web clients, but is great for native clients (or servers).
 Web clients would need to first download the codec, and a Javascript codec is unlikely to be as performant as `JSON.parse`.
-This could be worked around by supporting both and downloading the codec out-of-band, then upgrading from JSON to Cedar.
+This could be worked around by supporting both and downloading the codec out-of-band, then upgrading from JSON to Argo.
 A codec in WASM might meet performance needs.
-A Cedar interpreter (instead of a code-generated codec) might reduce the download size.
+A Argo interpreter (instead of a code-generated codec) might reduce the download size.
+Even so, the tradeoffs are unfavorable.
 - Byte alignment (instead of bit or word alignment) was chosen primarily for ease of implementation (e.g. no need to pack together consecutive booleans) balanced against the resulting size.
 Most GraphQL responses are unlikely to majorly benefit from bit packing anyway, and the use cases which would are probably better off using a custom scalar binary representation.
 - Null vs. present fields are marked with `LABEL` per-field instead of using a bitmask for an entire object.
-This is a tad easier to implement on both sides, and also eases streaming writers because the the end may not yet be known.
+This is a tad easier to implement on both sides.
+Bitmasks for null and non-null values made payloads larger during development, and were backed out.
-- Errors are represented inline for a few reasons:
+- Field Errors can be represented inline for a few reasons:
-  - It is easier to implement for a streaming writer
-  - In a streaming reader, after reading a field you are guaranteed to know whether there was an error or just a null
+  - In a reader, after reading a field you are guaranteed to know whether there was an error or just a null [TODO: require inline error?]
-  - We know most of the `path` in the current response from our location, and do not need to write it explicitly, saving space
+  - We know most of the `path` in the current response from our location, and do not need to write most of it explicitly, saving space [TODO: do this?]
-- Perhaps surprisingly, `Enum`s can't be safely represented as small numbers, since schema evolution rules allow for changes which would alter the number one side but not the other.
+- Perhaps surprisingly, `Enum`s can't be safely represented as small numbers, since schema evolution rules allow for changes (e.g. reordering) which would alter the number on one side but not the other.

 # Legal